Black Pearl - Kitchen Nightmares Update - Open or Closed?

 Greg did well in the dining and struggles in the kitchen but ultimately pulls it off.

-After the nights service, Gordon calls the staff together to vote the person they would want to be the manager of the restaurant and the majority of them choose Greg.
+They are to vote the person they would want to be the manager of the restaurant.

-Gordon introduces a new lobster claw game where whoever picks it up gets to eat it.
+Gordon introduces a new lobster claw game, where whoever picks it up gets to eat it.

-Gordon hires a man in a lobster suit to go into Times Square and hand out flyers with the staff, which David comments won’t help at all.
+They hand out flyers with the staff, which David comments won’t help at all.

 Hours before the relaunch, Gordon gets everyone up to speed on the new menu and gets them to taste it.

-David dislikes most of the dishes, making a number of negative comments while everyone else loved the new food.
+He makes a number of negative comments while everyone else loved the new food.

-The owners sign a document stating Greg as the general manager and Gordon asks Brian and David to come for dinner.
+The owners sign a document stating Greg as the general manager.

-On relaunch, Brian and David arrive and they sit at the table, moaning about all of the new changes.
+They sit at the table, moaning about all of the new changes.

-Things aren't better in the kitchen as Greg has lost control in the kitchen and it has fallen apart.
+Greg has lost control in the kitchen and it has fallen apart.

-There are delays with the food but when it reaches customers they are pleased with the food despite the wait.
+When it reaches customers they are pleased with the food despite the wait.

-After the service, Gordon tells Brian that he is lazy, Greg has a good heart and David doesn't care and that's he's only in it for his ego.
+He thinks David doesn't care and that's he's only in it for his ego.

 David calls him "Gordy" and is really snarky.

-He tells them he isn't sure it can succeed with David a part of it and he challenges him to come back and see for himself.
+He tells them he isn't sure it can succeed with David a part of it.

 What Happened Next at Black Pearl?